-4.4.
-Growth of Imports by Sources of their Supply and sources of Growth
+4.5 Growth of Imports by Sources of their Supply and sources of Import Growth

-There has been steady growth of imports during 1972-2010 @11% p.a. except in 1996-2000.
+There has been steady growth of imports during 1972-2010 @11% p.a. except in 1996-2000 (Table-4.5).
 There has been impressive growth of imports from India, China, Malaysia and Korea Republic.
 Growth of imports from USA is also stably high.
 While share of nine countries has increased, growth of supply of other countries has also increased stably @ 9% p.a. and considerably in the recent period.
+Imports from like Malaysia, South Korea and Japan have considerably increased along with predominant supply from India and China.

 Around 67% of import growth was contributed by nine countries.
 Around 43% of import growth was from two countries-India and China.
 Share of major nine countries in import growth has considerably increased in the recent period.
-Contribution of China and India to import growth has increased remarkably in the recent period to the extent of 48% in 2001-05 and 44% in 2006-10 (Table-4.3).
+Contribution of China and India to import growth has increased remarkably in the recent period to the extent of 48% in 2001-05 and 44% in 2006-10.